proophsoftware/event-machine/docs/tutorial/part_IV.md

 ```

-This is an **invokable finder** like it is described in the prooph docs.
-It receives the query message as first argument
+This is an **invokable finder**, as described in the prooph docs.
+It receives the query message as the first argument
-and a `React\Promise\Deferred` as second argument.
-Instead of returning the query result a finder has to resolve
+and a `React\Promise\Deferred` as the second argument.
-the deferred object.
-The reason for this is that prooph's query bus can be used in an async non-blocking I/O runtime
-as well as a normal blocking PHP runtime.
+prooph's query bus can be used in an async, non-blocking I/O runtime as well as a normal, blocking runtime,
+so the finder must return a deferred object instead of the query result.
 The integrated GraphQL server also supports both runtimes so it is a good
-idea to always work with those promise and deferred objects provided by the `ReactPHP` library (unfortunately, we have no
+idea to always work with the `Promise` and `Deferred` objects provided by the `ReactPHP` library (unfortunately, we have no
 PSR for promises yet).
 Event Machine takes care of resolving promises returned by prooph's query bus.

 The finder needs to query the read model.
-While looking at projections we learned about
+While looking at projections we briefly discussed
 Event Machine's `DocumentStore` API.
 The finder can use it to access documents organized in collections.
 Let's see
 how that works.